Bartow Branch

 The Bartow Branch was a railroad line in Central Florida that historically ran from Lake Alfred southwest to Bartow.
 It was originally built by the South Florida Railroad in the 1800s and was part of the Atlantic Coast Line Railroad network from the early 1900s to 1967.
 Part of the line is still in service today.

 Route description

 The Bartow Branch began at a junction with the main line in Lake Alfred.
-From here, it ran south though Winter Haven before turning southwest.
+From here, it ran south through Winter Haven before turning southwest.
 It then passed through Eagle Lake and Gordonville to Bartow, where it terminated at a junction with the Lakeland—Fort Myers Line.

 History

 South Florida Railroad

 The Bartow Branch was originally built in 1884 by the South Florida Railroad.
 While the South Florida Railroad's main line ran from Sanford to Tampa, the Bartow Branch was built because the railroad's charter specified that the line must serve Bartow.
 The branch was converted to standard gauge in 1886.

 The beginning of the branch at the main line would be known briefly as Bartow Junction, which would later become the city of Lake Alfred.
 At the south end in Bartow, the branch would connect with the South Florida Railroad's Pemberton Ferry Branch as well as the Florida Southern Railway's Charlotte Harbor Division.

 In 1893, the South Florida Railroad would become part of the Plant System, the railroad network of Henry B. Plant.